Nam-Duong427/Substitution-Cipher/README.md

 **This is a personal project base on available algorithm**

-What it can do : to ciper the text base on generated key
+What it can do : to cipher the text base on generated key

 Attention :
  - Must generate the key first, then enter your message.